 The British conquered Acadia in 1710.
 For 50 years Acadians resisted British rule.
 Forced removal by the British of the Acadian people, know in French as Le Grand Dérangement or Great Deportation in English, started in 1755 and lasted for a decade.
 At the end, out of around 14.000 Acadians in the region only around 2,600 remained.

 Photo gallery showcases just a fraction of homesteads and businesses restored to their full glory, covering probably every aspect of life throughout the centuries, all the way until 1950s.

-Personal stories of families who lived through those times are told, and questions you may have answered, by knowledgeable hosts who act as “villagers” dressed in period costumes.
+Personal stories of families who lived through those times are told, and questions you may have answered, by knowledgeable hosts who work on the village farms, produce crops, work on vegetable gardens, take care of animals, ect. and act as “villagers” dressed in period costumes.

 Plaque at the entrance

 A Village Where History Lives

 The Village you are about to visit portrays life of New Brunswick Acadians from the end of the deportations up to the mid 20th century.
 You will see dwellings dating as far back as 1770, which represents the four corners of the province and brought back to life, thanks to the presence of interpreters who carry on the daily tasks of yore.
 They will tell you the story etched in their memory, the memory of a tenacious people, who never lost their faith in the future.

 Address: 5 Rue Du Pont, Bertrand, New Brunswick, Canada (map)